Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-\textit{(ii) Sparsity-aware mappings for resource partitioning:} Accelerators can efficiently execute multiple layers simultaneously by partitioning the architectural resources \cite{shen2017maximizing}.
-Moreover, DNN executions can be further accelerated with multiple accelerators by leveraging model-parallelism or data-parallelism \cite{song2019hypar, jiang2019achieving}.
-Techniques for resource partitioning aim to reduce data movements and highly reuse the data from on-chip memory of accelerators.
-Optimization of the resource partitioning (many-to-many mappings between layers and accelerators) can be crucial for several applications that require low-latency execution for real-time processing or high frame rates (e.g., accelerating multiple object detection models in autonomous vehicle systems that process the same frames).
-Sparsity of tensors provide further acceleration opportunities due to reduced communication latency and less storage.
-Therefore, sparsity-aware resource partitioning techniques can be developed that consider the anticipated sparsity-levels of tensors and any overheads due to decoding, storing, or communicating metadata of the encoded tensors.
+\textit{(ii) Sparsity-aware resource partitioning:} Acceleration of deep learning models is scaled by simultaneously processing multiple layers.
+It is done either by partitioning resources \cite{shen2017maximizing} of a scaled-up accelerator or on multiple accelerators (scale-out) by leveraging model- or data-parallelism \cite{song2019hypar}.
+Techniques for resource partitioning aim to highly reuse data from the on-chip memory of accelerators.
+It involves evaluating many-to-many mappings between layers and accelerators.
+Such optimizations can be crucial for several applications that require low latency, real-time processing, or high frame rates (e.g., processing the frames for multiple object detection models of an autonomous vehicle's perception system).
+Exploiting sparsity can provide further opportunities due to fewer computation, communication, and storage.